 Paris Jacobs, Machine Performance Center Founder

-Originally from Atlanta, Georgia, Paris grew up swimming for Dynamo Swim Club, one of the top 5 teams in the country.
+Originally from Atlanta, Georgia, Paris grew up recreationally swimming for Dynamo Swim Club and local summer league.
 She began her coaching career in Atlanta at her summer league pool as an assistant coach.
 She moved to the Northern Virginia area in 1993 attending boarding school.
-She attended Georgetown University & George Mason University studying Business.
+She attended George Mason University studying Business.

-In 2000, Paris began her Northern Virginia Coaching career at York swim club where she coached for 2 seasons.
+In 2000, Paris began her Northern Virginia USA Swimming Coaching career at York swim club where she coached for 2 seasons.

-In 2001, Paris helped start Machine Aquatics.
+In 2001, Paris started Machine Aquatics Competitive team, with her husband, Dan Jacobs.
 She served as team manager and age group coach until 2009 when she stepped off the deck as a full time Machine coach to run the team operations.
-In addition to managing the team, she is also very active in USA Swimming.

 Contact Paris at email@example.com